christophhart/hise_documentation/introduction/tour/musix-box.md

 > If you have multiple sample sets, you can export each one as dedicated sample map and use scripting callbacks to switch between these samples.

 That's it.
 You now have a perfectly mapped sample set ready to be played.
 In the next chapters we will add some modulators and effects to the patch.

-> `keywords: "Tutorial Pt.
-2" | description: Going into the sampler.`

 # Part 3